 - If you experience issues enrolling in a course, you can contact Cal Student Central by calling (510) 664-9181.
 Be sure to watch the Schedule Planner and classes.berkeley.edu videos first.
 These videos explain the #1 reason students don’t get into courses: enrollment restrictions or reserve caps.

 - If you are having technical issues with access to CalCentral, you should submit a help request by emailing SIShelp@berkeley.edu, explaining your issues as clearly as possible and noting any error messages you may have received.
 While your ESS Adviser can also try to troubleshoot, your best bet is to submit a ticket.

 If you receive an error message when you try to enroll it will likely be for the following reasons:

-- We have found that most error messages occur because students try to enroll in a class in which they do not meet the course restrictions or reserve caps.
-As explained in our Schedule Planner video (see link to video below) you can search for course restrictions/seat reservations for each of your classes in your Schedule Planner.
+- We have found that most error messages occur because students try to enroll in a class for which they do not meet the course restrictions or reserve caps.
+As explained in our Schedule Planner video you can search for course restrictions/seat reservations for each of your classes in Schedule Planner.
+You can also find course restrictions/seat reservations in classes.berkeley.edu.
 We recommend you check your courses to make sure you are eligible to enroll in the course.
 Although many courses do not reserve seats, it is a good idea to check all of your courses prior to your registration date.
-If you do not meet the reserve caps you can try to wait-list.
+If you do not meet the reserve caps you can try to add yourself to the waitlist.

 - You tried to enroll in more than 17.5 units.